mentalisttraceur/python-raise/README.rst

 There are three recommended ways of installing this manually, depending on your needs:

-1. If you're installing it into the library path for your Python system as a whole or adding it into the source tree of a project that is not meant to be compatible to both Python 3 and Python 2 or older, you can just take either ``raise3.py`` or ``raise2.py`` and save it *as* ``raise_.py``.
+1. If it does **not** need to be imported by different incompatible Python versions, then you can just take either ``raise_3.py`` or ``raise_2.py`` and save it as ``raise_.py``.

-2. If you're adding it into the source tree of a project that should work with both Python 3 and Python 2 and older, copy the whole ``raise_`` directory.

-3. If you're using a Python implementation that does not support raising exceptions with a custom traceback, take the ``raise_no_traceback.py`` file and save it *as* ``raise_.py``.
+2. If you're using a Python implementation that does not support raising exceptions with a custom traceback, take the ``raise_no_traceback.py`` file and save it as ``raise_.py``.

+3. If you need the same file to be importable into more than one of the above, combine the files you need either into one ``raise_.py`` file or into one ``raise_`` directory with an ``__init__.py``.

-All of these methods have the advantage that your code can just do ``from raise_ import raise_`` and it'll just work consistently, without version-detecting boilerplate or hardcoding the version number in the module name (which is an implementation detail).
+That way you can always do ``from raise_ import raise_`` and it'll just work, without version-detecting boilerplate or the file names (which are an implementation detail) leaking into your other code.

-You are of course welcome to just copy-paste the tiny ``raise_`` function definition into your code, just keep in mind the compatibility issues involved: your code will only work without modification on Python versions compatible with the version you chose, and Python 2's version causes a SyntaxError in Python 3, which is uncatchable within the same file.
+You are of course welcome to just copy-paste the tiny ``raise_`` function definition into your code, just keep in mind the compatibility issues
+involved: your code will only work without modification on Python versions compatible with the version you chose, and Python 2's version causes a SyntaxError in Python 3, which is uncatchable unless you import it from another file or wrap that function definition in an ``exec``.

 Design Decisions
 ----------------

-* Allow ``exception`` to be either an instance or a type, because this convention is *very* ingrained in Python.
+* Allowing ``exception`` to be either an instance or a type, because it is sometimes useful and is *very* ingrained in Python.

-* Do not currently implement an equivalent to Python 3's ``except ... from ...`` syntax.
+* Not currently implementing an equivalent to
+  Python 3's ``except ... from ...`` syntax.

   Ultimately, this syntax just assigns one exception as an attribute on another exception.

   This strikes me as *complecting* two different jobs together: raising an exception instance and *initializing* an exception instance with a ``__cause__`` attribute.

   I note that generators' ``throw`` method does not have support for a separe "from"/"cause" argument either.
 Perhaps it should, but then everything implementing this interface would have to implement extra logic to handle that extra argument.

   Instead I would advocate for a separate interface for setting the ``__cause__`` or ``__context__`` attributes on exceptions.

-* Do not use the convention of taking separate ``type`` and ``value`` arguments because it seems like a counter-intuitive and inappropriate convention for *raising* an exception.
+* Not using the convention of taking separate ``type`` and ``value`` arguments because it seems like a counter-intuitive and inappropriate convention for *raising* an exception.
+  (It is a good pattern for functions that *receive* exceptions.)

-  Python 3 dropped support for separate ``type`` and ``value`` from the ``raise`` statement, so it seems enough people responsible for the language already agree with this assessment.
+  Python 3 dropped support for separate ``type`` and ``value`` from the ``raise`` statement, so it seems enough people responsible for the language agree with this assessment.

   Also fully/properly supporting all semantics/variations that ``raise`` allowed before Python 3 would bloat the code excessively.

+* Not supporting Python 3's behavior of using the exception's ``__traceback__`` attribute as the traceback to raise with by default if no traceback is specified.

-* Do not support Python 3's ``__traceback__`` behavior: we do not try to emulate it in Python 2 and we intentionally suppress Python 3's automatic implicit use of ``__traceback__`` when raising, because:
+  Not trying to emulate it in Python 2 and intentionally suppressing it in Python 3 by always calling ``.with_traceback`` and using ``None`` as the default traceback argument, because:

-  * When an insufficiently careful coder (almost all of us almost all of the time) has code work one way on one platform, they assume it will work that way consistently on other platforms.
+  1. When an insufficiently careful coder (almost all of us almost all of the time) has code work one way on one platform, they assume it will work that way consistently on other platforms.

+  2. Not suppressing this behavior requires more code and complicating the interface - some other default value for the traceback argument besides ``None`` is needed instead (``...``, also known as ``Ellipsis``, is a good candidate).

-  * Emulating Python 3's behavior on Python 2 creates extra potential for **wrong** behavior: a native ``except`` called between code that uses the emulation will result in references to stale traceback objects on the exception being used.
+  3. Emulating Python 3's behavior on Python 2, would create extra potential for **wrong** behavior: any ``except`` that catches an exception without updating the ``__traceback__`` before passing it to code that relies on it will result in really misleading gaps in the traceback.

-  * The following two mantras feel like useful heuristics here:

-      Perfection is reached not when there's nothing left to add, but when there is nothing left to take away.

-    and

-      It is far easier to introduce a feature than to remove one.

-  * I want to emphasize this again because it's a lesson I learned from the portability hellscapes of Bourne shell and C: if it differs among implementations it *will be* the source of bugs and pain.

-* Using two separate implementation files and an ``__init__.py`` that imports one or the other avoids using ``exec``.

-  I want to avoid using ``exec`` because
+  4. Emulating Python 3's behavior on the "no traceback" Python implementations has similar problems, except worse: some of those Python implementations don't even have a way of adding attributes to native exceptions, so the would be more code to achieve it and more edge cases to consider.

+  5. If it differs across implementations, people will make mistakes.
+     Simplicity and consistency that covers most cases is valuable.
+     Portable correctness is a priority goal here.
+Gracefully degrading in this case would risk correctness and debugging.

+* Using different implementation files for Python 3+, Python 2-, and "no traceback" Python implementations because:

-  1. nesting code in strings makes the code less readable and harder to consciously verify, *and*
+  1. nesting code in `exec` makes the code less readable and harder to consciously and programmmatically verify,

-  2. I wanted the implementations for each version of the language to be *independently* reusable from a trivial copy-paste.
+  2. I wanted the implementations for each version of the language to be *independently* reusable from a mere copy-paste,

-* Using a ``raise_`` package directory and ``__init__.py`` because it makes ``setup.py`` and pip install stupid simple rather than trying to figure out a way to only install the right file as ``raise_.py``.

-  While I would *love* to implement it so that a ``pip install`` from Python 3 only installed ``raise3.py`` as ``raise_.py``, ditto for 2, this would make the packaging stuff far less trivial.

-* ``__init__.py`` tries ``BaseException.with_traceback`` and uses
-  ``NameError`` and ``AttributeError`` to fail instead of ``import raise_.raise2`` and ``SyntaxError`` to fail because it conceptually highlights the primacy of Python 3 as the ought-to-be-default case.

-  I also think it's *conceptually* cleaner to *not* first parse and interpret a file only to abort on a syntax error.
-Performance-wise it's negligible and thus a non-issue though.

-  Sadly this breaks ``pylint`` on Python 3, because it unconditionally imports the `raise2` and aborts upon getting the syntax error.
-But on a tiny module like this, that's not a major issue.
-I manually worked around it to run ``pylint`` by commenting out the offending import, and I don't foresee enough changes to make that a hassle.

-* We don't do anything about ``flake8`` complaining that ``__version__`` is imported but not used because this module is too tiny for me to justify throwing in some linter-specific disabling comment just to quell one spurious warning in an otherwise ``flake8``-silent file.

-* Not allowing ``exception`` or ``traceback`` to be arbitrary callables:
-  Even though it has value for all/most arguments of all/many functions, it is precisely because of this that it is best implemented as a general composable tool (such a as a decorator/wrapper function).

-  If done, it ought to be done for both exception and traceback, so not supporting it for one implies not supporting it for the other.

-  Not supporting it is reason to not accidentally let it work despite being undocumented, because again, people assume that if it works it is supported.
+  3. not conditionally picking the implementation means less code surface area for bugs, *and*

+  4. it allows for cleaner packages and installs.

+* Not providing a single file which can be imported on some permutation of Python 3+, Python 2-, and "no traceback" Python implementations - for now - because the need for each permutation seems improbable, neither permutation is particularly more likely, and it is fairly easy for a developer to combine the files as needed if it comes up.

-  This is why the code uses an affirmative result from ``issubtype`` to decide whether to call ``exception`` to construct an instance, instead of any other approach, even though this forces calling ``isinstance`` first to avoid a spurious ``TypeError``.
+* Using an affirmative result from ``issubtype`` to decide whether to call ``exception`` to construct an instance, even though this forces calling ``isinstance`` first to avoid a spurious ``TypeError``, because otherwise arbitrary callables would work for ``exception``, instead of only exceptions.

+  This might seem useful in a "why not leave it in?" way, but then it would be inconsistent with that not working for ``traceback``.

+  If someone really wants function arguments to accept arbitrary callables that will be called when they are used, that is a generic feature that can be easily implemented separately, as a wrapper for ``raise_``, or in a generic way that may already exist in a functional programming or lazy evaluation library.

 * To aid portability of code to Python implementations that do not support specifying a custom traceback when raising, allowing